Table of Contents

 How much storage do I need on my laptop?

-You want to be speedy or creaky?
+Do you want to be speedy or creaky?
 After reading this informative article, you will answer this question by yourself.

-One day, I was out to buy a pen drive (USB) from computer accessories shop.
-I was discussing technically some issues with shopkeeper like is it 3.1 generation or 3.2?
-A lady (who was listening to our conversation) and was waiting for her turn.
+One day, I was out to buy a pen drive (USB) from a computer accessories shop.
+I was discussing technically some issues with the shopkeeper like is it 3.1 generation or 3.2?
+A lady (who was listening to our conversation) was waiting for her turn.
 She approached me and asked, I want to buy a computer but I am not sure what to buy.
-I am unaware of technical details like how much ram do I need, screen size, laptop or desktop and if laptop then “How much Storage Do I Need On My Laptop” etc.
+I am unaware of technical details like how much ram do I need, screen size, laptop or desktop and if laptop then How much Storage Do I Need On My Laptop” etc.

 How much storage do I need on my laptop?

-For professional users who are in businesses like graphic editing, video editing, vloggers, programmers, designers, photographers, gamers etc, then you will need to go for disk space 1TB and beyond.
+For professional users who are in businesses like graphic editing, video editing, vloggers, programmers, designers, photographers, gamers, etc, then you will need to go for disk space 1TB and beyond.

 Task based Disk space I need?